INDIANAPOLIS, INDIANA

 ROCKFORD, MICHIGAN

 Plainsong Farm is a living laboratory where corps members can experiment with how to pray, rest, belong, grow, and play.
-This ten month program offers immersive experiences and education in small-scale regenerative agriculture, spiritual practice, and communal living.
-Plainsong Farm is a living laboratory where corps members can experiment with how to pray, rest, belong, grow, and play.
-Dates of service: January 14, 2024 to November 1, 2024.
+This program offers immersive experiences and education in small-scale regenerative agriculture, spiritual practice, and communal living.
+Opportunities include a nine month fellowship from January-October 2025, or a shorter growing season experience from June-October 2025.
 Weekly commitment: 32 work hours per week, 8 formation hours per week.
-Compensation: $425 monthly stipend, housing, utilities, end-of-service award, health insurance, spiritual direction, therapy, and seasonal vegetables (total estimated value of $12,000).
+Compensation: $425 monthly stipend, housing, utilities, end-of-service award, health insurance, spiritual direction, therapy, and seasonal vegetables (total estimated value of $12,000 for nine months).

 PHILADELPHIA, PA